-God said I need somebody willing to get up before dawn, give the baby a bottle and her daughter a break, work all day making meals, give the baby a bottle again, then change the diapers and stay up past midnight folding the laundry.
-So God made a Grandma.
+It needed to be somebody willing to get up before dawn, give the baby a bottle and her daughter a break, work all day making meals, give the baby a bottle again, then change the diapers and stay up past midnight folding the laundry.
+So God made a grandma.

-God said, I need somebody willing to stay up all night with a colicky newborn so her daughter-in-law can sleep.
-I need someone who can make pies and candy and take magical trips to the ice cream shop.
-Who can turn a rainy day into a grand adventure, read books, and sing lullabies.
-Who will get up early and go to bed late, making sure that everyone is happy, fed, and warm.
-So God made a Grandma.
+He needed a woman willing to stay up all night with a colicky newborn so her daughter-in-law could sleep.
+Someone who could make pies and candy and take magical trips to the ice cream shop.
+Who could turn a rainy day into a grand adventure, read books, and sing lullabies.
+Who would get up early and go to bed late, making sure that everyone is happy, fed, and warm.
+So God made a grandma.

-God had to have somebody willing to break the rules behind mama’s back and yet know her limits and then say “Mommy said, ‘No,'” with a grimace and a wink.
-So God made a Grandma.
+God had to have somebody willing to break the rules behind Mama’s back, but know her limits and then say, “Mommy said no,” with a grimace and a wink.
+So God made a grandma.

-God said I need somebody strong enough to hold her girls’ hands through the hardest years of their parenting, and yet joyful enough to throw her head back and laugh when there’s nothing else to do but cry.
-And who will stop scrubbing the dishes to speak wisdom and truth into her daughter’s life, so God made a Grandma.
+God needed somebody strong enough to hold her girls’ hands through the hardest years of their parenting, yet joyful enough to throw her head back and laugh when there would be nothing else to do but cry.
+Someone who would stop scrubbing the dishes to speak wisdom and truth into her daughter’s life.
+So God made a grandma.

 It had to be the perfect someone whose love would be endless and never run dry.

 Somebody to snuggle, hug, kiss, and tickle and tell bedtime stories and sneak candy and tell them about Jesus.
 Someone who would bind a family together with the soft strong bonds of love and compassion.
 Who would laugh, then reply with smiling eyes when the grandkids said they never want to leave Grandma’s house.
 So God made a grandma.